Covid-19 FAQ for sellers

 What health and safety measures have been put in place during inspections?

-We have a number of strategies in place to ensure the safety of sellers and buyers.
+We have several strategies in place to ensure the safety of sellers and buyers.

-- As far as possible, we will conduct detailed consultations with buyers to ensure they have the maximum possible information on the home and we believe it is likely to mee their needs.
+- As far as possible, we will conduct detailed consultations with buyers to ensure they have the maximum possible information on the home, and we believe it is likely to meet their needs.
 This will include identification of ability to purchase and personal circumstances so there are mutual benefits to all parties in proceeding.

-- Sellers or agents should disinfect all surfaces before anyone comes through
+- Sellers or agents should disinfect all high traffic areas before buyers come through the home and between each of the one-on-one home viewings

-- Agents will supply all parties with hand sanitiser and personal protective equipment
+- Agents will supply all parties with hand sanitiser and will have a supply of face masks should an attendee arrive without a face mask

 - We actively work to ensure minimal touching of surfaces